Websoft9Archive/ansible-nodejs/readme.txt

-Websoft Node.JS Stack v10.15.1
+Websoft9 Node.JS Stack v10.15.1
 ===========================

 1. OVERVIEW

 The Websoft9 Project was created to help spread the adoption of freely available, high quality, open source web applications.
-Websoft9 aims to make it easier than ever to discover, install Open Source software
+Websoft9 aims to make it easier than ever to discover, install, Use Open Source software

 You can learn more about Websoft9 at https://websoft9.com

 Websoft9 Node.js stack is an easy to install and easy to use open source Web Platform.
-It combines leading open source projects, such as Apache, MySQL and PHP with BitRock's extensive open source expertise to provide a consistent, painless way to deploy WAMP in any Linux environment.
+It combines leading open source projects, such as Node.js,Nginx

 2. COMPONENTS and Version